goellk/xraise_v2/README.md

   - **CRP (Concept Relevance Propagation)** [Achtibat et al., 2015]
 - A `requirements.txt` file for setting up the Python environment.

+Please note that you have to add datasets to the "Data" directory by yourself.

 ---

 ## 📁 Repository Structure